dataq-instruments/Matlab-Example/README.md

  ![alt text](https://www.dataq.com/resources/repository/matlab_image005.png)

- Once you select the correct COM port, you can run the program and here is the capture of my run
+ Once you locate the correct COM port and modify the Matlab program accordingly, you can run the program.

+ Below is the capture of my run

   ![alt text](https://www.dataq.com/resources/repository/matlab_matlaboutput.png)